-Far from being a treatment just for pain, Traditional Chinese Medicine (TCM) is now seen throughout the world as a major contributor to family healthcare, whether in the treatment of muscular skeletal, gynecological, endocrine or central nervous system problems, skin disease, headaches or general chronic health problems, TCM has a proven scientific track record.
+Far from being a treatment just for pain, Traditional Chinese Medicine (TCM) is now seen throughout the world as a major contributor to family healthcare – treatment of muscular skeletal, gynecological, endocrine or central nervous system problems, skin disease, headaches or general chronic health problems and many other health conditions.

 Traditional Chinese Medicine (TCM) is a broad range of medicine practices sharing common concepts which have been developed in China and are based on a tradition of 5,000 years.

-In addition to providing effective treatment for a wide range of health disorders, Chinese Medicine may also be used to assist with general health maintenance and disease prevention.
+In addition to providing treatments for a wide range of health disorders, Chinese Medicine may also be used to assist with general health maintenance and disease prevention.
 By strengthening and enhancing normal body functions, the immune system is boosted and a general sense of well-being promoted.

 Learn more about the Chinese Medicine+ diagnosis system

-TCM can also be very effective when used by athletes in sport for strength and endurance.
+TCM can also aid athletes in sport for strength and endurance.
 Click here for more….

 How does Chinese Medicine work – what’s involved?